Botley vs Snap Circuits: Which Is Better for Kids?

 Quick Answer

-- Choose Snap Circuits Jr. if your child is around 8+ and likes building, testing, diagrams, and seeing real electronics work.
+- Choose Snap Circuits Jr. if your child is around 8+ and likes building, testing, and seeing real electronics work.

 Comparison Table